Diagrammatic category theory: Kan extensions

-and thus, from the universal property of $\mu^d$ (see Eq.~\eqref{eq:repr_univ_eq}), naturality of $\ol{\alpha}$ holds. \end{proof} \begin{supplemental} Let us point out that this theorem is similar to Lemma~\ref{lemma:ReprFuncH}.
+by the universality of the colimit cocone $\mu^d$ (see Eq.~\eqref{eq:repr_univ_eq}), the two morphisms enclosed by the auxiliary lines, $Hf \c \ol{\alpha}_d$ and $\ol{\alpha}_{d'} \c Lf$, are equal.
+Therefore, $\ol{\alpha}$ is a natural transformation. \end{proof} \begin{supplemental} Let us point out that this theorem is similar to Lemma~\ref{lemma:ReprFuncH}.
 This lemma asserts that a functor $F$ is uniquely determined and that $\braket{F,\eta}$ is a universal morphism.
 In contrast, this theorem asserts that a functor $L$ is uniquely determined and that $\braket{L,\eta}$ is a universal morphism (i.e., a left Kan extension of $F$ along $K$).
 Note that Eq.~\eqref{eq:Kan_left_pointwise_eta_mu} corresponds to Eq.~\eqref{eq:repr_funcH_univ}.
 The proof methods used also exhibit many similarities. \end{supplemental}